brandontrabucco/bvn/README.md

 # Birkhoff-von Neumann Decomposition

-This repository implements a batched fast Birkhoff-von Neumann Decomposition using TensorFlow 2.3.
+This repository implements a fast batch-wise Birkhoff-von Neumann Decomposition with a Greedy Birkhoff Heuristic using TensorFlow 2.3.
 This implementation uses the greedy birkhoff heuristic in order to guarentee that the first k permutation matrices found by the algorithm have largest birkhoff coefficients.

 ## Usage